NavyaG-lab/Tech-writer/infrastructure/data-infra/serving_layer.md

 - `PropagatedOnly`: datasets can only be consumed via Kafka and are not loaded into Conrado's docstore
 - `LoadedAndPropagated`: datasets can be queried via Conrado and are also propagated via Kafka to notify other services whenever new data is available.

-#### schema compatibility with downstream consumers

-Tests that fail if you change the schema [like here](https://github.com/nubank/itaipu/blob/93709a89e4243e56b048586a5dba0a8160007284/src/it/scala/etl/itaipu/ItaipuSchemaSpec.scala#L54).
-This is necessary because if we change the schema of a dataset loaded by `tapir` we need to ensure all downstream consumers of the data (your microservices) can handle this schema change.

 #### loading into a persistent table

 If you use either the `LoadedAndPropagated` or `PropagatedOnly` modes, you also have to specify a propagation key: it ensures we can find the appropriate prototype each row of your dataset belongs to, which is required to route them to the proper Kafka cluster (see [note](#note-on-the-prototype-column) below).
 The current valid propagation keys are listed [here](https://github.com/nubank/common-etl/blob/master/src/main/scala/common_etl/operator/ServingLayerPropagationKey.scala) (eg: `CreditCardAccount`, `Customer` and `Prospect` that require the columns called `account__id`, `customer__id` and `prospect__id`, respectively).
 If you want your all the rows to be propagated to the `global` prototype you should use the `Global` key.